Connecting strategy & execution to create alignment with Airtable

 Bodenlos has helped her teams avoid adding unnecessary headcount by enabling alignment in this way.
 Without Airtable she says she would have had to hire a team to diagnose why they were behind on goals.
 “I didn't want to have to justify the investment of more people to do more manual things instead of innovators or engineers who could be creating products and new solutions,” Bodenlos said.

 Her favorite part about the red thread is seeing how this connection creates autonomy.
 It empowers her teammates to spend more time on the work they enjoy and provides a sense of purpose by rooting every action in the big picture.
+To learn more about how Jenny solves the red thread problem, view our blog.

 “The magic of Airtable is that it’s enabled me to truly achieve the Holy Grail – to really understand how to execute against a strategy with a high level of confidence that it's repeatable at scale.”